-As many companies get ready to return to the office, they’ll have to deal with new issues: network performance, video deliverability, insight into video analytics and much more.
+As many companies get ready to return to the office, they’ll have to deal with new issues: network performance, video deliverability, insight into video analytics, and much more.
 After all, most employees have been working remotely for months, and many managers have been relying on video for communication during this time.
-That’s not likely to stop now that some or all employees are returning to the office, as employers may still depend on corporate videos for communication.
-And then of course, employees will be using the office internet for everything from email and chat to search and streaming video.
+That’s not likely to stop now that some or all employees are returning to the office, as employers may still rely on video for both internal and external communication.
+This extra strain will be added to all the regular use of your office network.
 Can your network handle all that traffic?
 If you’re not sure, here’s what to consider.

 Performance & Deliverability

-It’s critical that you ensure your network is capable of delivering large-scale video communications for both live and video on-demand.
-This way, if you have announcements to share on video with employees at all locations, you can rest assured everyone in the office can watch without interruption.
-You don’t want the video stopping constantly to buffer, and you don’t want your high-quality video to drop down to low quality just because of your network.
+It’s critical that you ensure your network is capable of delivering large-scale video communications for both live and on-demand video.
+This way, if you have announcements to share with employees at all locations, you can rest assured that everyone in the office can watch without interruption.
+You don’t want the video stopping to buffer, and you don’t want your high-quality video to drop down to low quality because your network can’t handle the strain.

 Keep in mind that you need to be able to reach even the small or remote offices that may have limited bandwidth, so consider the network quality at all office locations, not just the largest ones.
-If you’re worried about your current network’s ability to handle streaming video, Hive Streaming can help by using any excess network capacity you already have by reducing bandwidth from the video source up to 99%.
+If you’re worried about your current network’s ability to handle streaming video, Hive Streaming can help by reducing bandwidth from the video source by up to 99%.
 This makes it possible to distribute live and on-demand video without sacrificing quality, ensuring that every viewer in your company can watch your videos smoothly without affecting your network.

 Thankfully, there are a few quality operating systems to choose from when it comes to technology in the office.
 However, sometimes this variety of platforms can present a challenge, as not every program is meant to work seamlessly with every system.

 This is why you should make sure any programs you use are compatible with—and offer plenty of support for—Mac, iOS, Android, Linux, and Windows.
-Hive Streaming is an example of a video distribution solution that offers support for all of the systems, so you can get quality video streaming in your office no matter which operating system you use—which is especially important if you ever switch to a different system.
+Hive Streaming is an example of a video distribution solution that offers support for all systems, so you can get quality video streaming in your office no matter which operating system you use (which is especially important if you ever switch to a different system).

-Another way to ensure your network is ready for the influx of employees is to strive for increased visibility into video performance.
-Not only do you need to see how past videos have done, but you also need real-time visibility of how live events are performing.
-You deserve to know how the viewer experience is so you can make any adjustments if needed.
+Another way to ensure your network is ready for the influx of employees is to strive for increased insight into video performance.
+Not only do you need to see how past videos have done, but you also need real-time understanding of how live events are performing.
+You need to know what the viewer experience is like so that you can make any adjustments if needed.

-More specifically, you deserve to see detailed statistics about current and past videos, such as the number of viewers, the viewer experience, the bitrates consumed, and the effect on the network.
-Hive Streaming offers this kind of peek at how your live and historical videos have done, so you should try out this type of solution if you want to stay updated on the stats surrounding your videos.
+More specifically, you deserve to see detailed statistics about current and past video performance, such as the number of viewers, viewer experience, bitrates, and the effect on the network.
+Hive Streaming offers deep understanding of how your live and past videos have done, so you can stay updated on the stats surrounding your videos.